How Geocaching Works

 Monthly pay + 135 = ABC

-This cache was placed as a partnership between Peninsula State Park, Wisconsin Historical Society, and University of Wisconsin Sea Grant Institute.
+This cache was placed as a partnership with Wisconsin Historical Society, Wisconsin Maritime Museum, Door County Maritime Museum, and the University of Wisconsin Sea Grant Institute.
 We hope you enjoyed learning the maritime history of Ephraim.
-To learn more about Wisconsin’s maritime heritage attend one of the interpretive programs at the park and please visit more of our Door County maritime geocaches.
+To learn more about Wisconsin’s maritime heritage please visit our other geocaches in Door County and throughout the state, or visit wisconsinshipwrecks.org!

 The Geocache Notification Form has been submitted to the Peninsula State Park Superintendent of the Wisconsin DNR.
 Geocaches placed on Wisconsin Department of Resources managed lands require permission by means of a notification form.
 This has been done and the Peninsula State Park Acting Superintendent, Erin Brown, has been spoken to, giving permission for this cache placement.
 The DNR notification form and land manager information can be obtained at: (visit link)